alfiedotwtf/AABillFAQ/README.md

 * will historical TCNs be disclosed?
 Post facto review is standard in the industry, especially when things aren't 100% successful.

+* Are Australian's overseas subject to these notices?